Tool to decrypt / encode with Hexahue, a code using combinations of 6 squares (3x2) among 9 colors, made by Josh Cramer.

 Hexahue was invented by Josh Cramer.
 Source here

 dCode retains ownership of the "Hexahue" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Hexahue" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Hexahue" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Hexahue" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Hexahue" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Hexahue" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Hexahue" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.